logdna/mezmo-workshops/content/en/pet-clinic/docs/petclinic-app.md

 description: >
     Introduce the PetClinic application which is a Java application that will be used as the test bed for this workshop.
 tags:
-- java
+- Java
-- log4j
+- Log4j
-- structured-logging
+- Structured Logging
 - PetClinic
 ---